Seahawks place starting safety Tedric Thompson on injured reserve

 McDougald was available only in an emergency situation for Sunday’s game at Atlanta, coach Pete Carroll said, and McDougald was needed for 11 snaps in the second half when Blair was dealing with what Carroll said were cramps.

-Hill has missed the last two games with an elbow injury.
+Hill has missed the last two games with an elbow injury and will be out again this week, Carroll said.

+Diggs, acquired in a trade with Detroit last week, did not play against Atlanta and is questionable this week, Carroll said.

 Also Wednesday, the Seahawks announced they have designated tight end Ed Dickson for return from injured reserve.
 Dickson had knee surgery in August.